Global Change Fellowships

 Joshua Mouser

-PHD STUDENT, FISH AND WILDLIFE CONSERVATION
+PHD , FISH AND WILDLIFE CONSERVATION

-Joshua’s research is broadly focused on the conservation of stream ecosystems using a landscape perspective to address global change issues such as habitat loss and pollution.
-His current research on agricultural conservation practice effectiveness combines his passion for understanding and protecting stream ecosystems with his background growing up on his family’s cattle farm.
-Joshua’s participation as an IGC Fellow has solidified his interest in a future career as a professor at a research university and simultaneously expanded his interest in shaping policy, which will motivate his future research program.
+Joshua’s research broadly focused on the conservation of stream ecosystems using a landscape perspective to address global change issues such as habitat loss and pollution.
+His research was on agricultural conservation practice effectiveness combines his passion for understanding and protecting stream ecosystems with his background growing up on his family’s cattle farm.
+Joshua’s participation as an IGC Fellow solidified his interest in a future career as a professor at a research university and simultaneously expanded his interest in shaping policy, which will motivate his future research program.

 Advised by Dr. Paul Angermeier